How is “Pain and Suffering” Determined in Ontario?

 Despite agreeing with the plaintiff on the threshold issue, the Divisional Court declined to order a new trial, as it was “not satisfied that a substantial wrong, or a miscarriage of justice has occurred.”
 The Court did, however, take exception to Justice Myers’ views, mentioned above, that cases like this illustrate how the jury system is unfair to plaintiffs seeking damages for pain and suffering.
 The Divisional Court said the trial judge overstepped his bounds, and that it “is a matter for the Legislature” to decide whether or not to abolish jury trials.

-Contact Preszler Law if You Need Legal Advice Following a Car Accident
+Contact Preszler Injury Lawyers if You Need Legal Advice Following a Car Accident

-Regardless of whether civil lawsuits are tried before juries or judges sitting alone, it is critical to work with an experienced personal injury lawyer who intimately understands the legal system.
-If you have been injured in a car accident and require legal advice or assistance, contact Preszler Law Firm today to schedule a free, no-obligation consultation with a member of our legal team.
+Regardless of whether civil lawsuits are tried before juries or judges sitting alone, it is critical to work with an Ontario personal injury lawyer.
+If you have been injured in a car accident and require legal advice or assistance, contact Preszler Injury Lawyers today to schedule a free, no-obligation consultation with a member of our legal team.